institutotim/wp-theme-mapasculturais/README.md

 ## Project Status

-Currently we are developing the portal's wireframe.
+Currently we are developing the portal's design and main features.

 ## Run wireframe server